As an Amazon Associate, I earn from qualifying purchases.

 CANNING PREP

 Prepare your water bath canner by filling it with water.
-You just need to have enough water to cover the jars by 2 inches once the water is boiling.
+You just need to have enough water to cover the tops of the jars by 1 inch once the water is boiling.

 Wash your lids and set them aside in a clean place.
 You no longer need to simmer lids in water to keep them sterile.
 Woot!